puppetlabs/puppet-instruqt-tracks/pe-501-lab-1-0-configure-continuous-delivery-for-pe/01-configure-cd4pe/assignment.md

 ✅ **Result:** The system creates the CD4PE user and role.

-Configure Code Manager in Puppet Enterprise
+Configure Code Manager in PE
 ========
 You must enable and configure Code Manager to enable Continuous Delivery for PE to initiate code deployments as part of a pipeline job run.